Runners walking back to the United Club after the race/Photo: Zach Freeman

 While there are a large number of races taking place in Chicago throughout the year in various northern sections of the city (Lincoln Park, Montrose Harbor and Grant Park come to mind) aside from the two popular halfs (Chicago Half Marathon and the Chicago 13.1 Marathon), there aren’t a lot of racing opportunities south of Museum Campus.
 The rather lengthily titled University of Chicago Medicine Comer Children’s Hospital RBC Race for the Kids 5K Run, starting and finishing on the University of Chicago campus, provides just such an opportunity.
 And though it might be a hike for non-South Siders to get to, it’s worth the trip.

-With a reported 1,500 participants registered this year (though only 729 ultimately competed and finished—perhaps because of the slightly chilly, rainy Sunday morning), the University of Chicago quad (at 58th Street between University and Ellis) was packed with runners before the race.
+With a reported 1,701 participants registered this year (and around half opting for chip-timing), the University of Chicago quad (at 58th Street between University and Ellis) was packed with runners before the race.
 Setting up base camp in the midst of the impressively historic academic buildings in this location provided an air of illustriousness to the proceedings and a clear boundary for the vendor tents.
 Read the rest of this entry »

 Finishers from the Friends of the Poor 5K and runners of the MMRF 5K/Photo by Zach Freeman